 Taking heed of my nutritionist’s advice, I began to eat much simpler food combinations.
 Instead of preparing complicated dishes (especially high-fat ‘gourmet’style ones), I would choose 2 or 3 ingredients and make a meal from them.

 I learned about food combining and how to make it easy for the body to digest and assimilate foods.
 It made sense to me that if I was going to put on weight, I needed to help my body efficiently digest and assimilate the nutrients from the food I was eating.
-And one of the best ways to do that is to combine foods wisely; keeping fruits and fats separate, and eating lots of mono meals (one type of food at a time).
+And one of the best ways to do that is to combine foods wisely and keep meals simple.

 3: I began sun-gazing